 Finally, if a settlement cannot be reached using all the above options, the case will go to trial.
 Personal injury trials can vary in length from hours to months.
 At the trial, all the information that has been gathered through discovery (physical evidence, interrogatories, depositions, photos, witnesses, etc.) will all be presented to a jury for them to decide on the settlement amount.

 No one can predict with any degree of certainty the likely outcome of a trial as it is six different individuals from all different walks of life that make up the jury and are the ones who ultimately decide the verdict.
 Your attorney may conduct a focus group, or mock trial, essentially presenting the case to a group of similarly situated individuals to that of the jury in order to better ascertain what a jury may think some of the important points or weaknesses in the case may be to better address those areas at trial.
 Your attorney should sit down with you prior to trial and thoroughly explain to you the process, risks, and benefits of trying your personal injury case.

 If you have been injured as the result of someone’s negligence, you should seek financial compensation for the damages they have caused.
 It is not fair for one family to bear the financial burden caused by another person.
 In fact, it is your right to recover.

-At Dolman Law Group, you will experience the “Dolman Law Difference” — our commitment to personal service and accessibility.
+At the law office of Sibley Dolman Gipe Accident Injury Lawyers, PA, you will experience the “Dolman Law Difference” — our commitment to personal service and accessibility.
 All of the injury claims we represent are handled by one of our lawyers.
 Each and every client will get the personal cell phone number and email of the attorney handling their case.

 800 North Belcher Road